hashicorp/terraform-provider-azurerm/website/docs/d/traffic_manager_profile.html.markdown

 * `name` - Specifies the name of the Traffic Manager Profile.

-* `resource_grop_name` - Specifies the name of the resource group the Traffic Manager Profile is located in.
+* `resource_group_name` - Specifies the name of the resource group the Traffic Manager Profile is located in.

 ## Attributes Reference